When is the best time to buy televisions?πŸ“Ί

 • Best Buying Time: February (Super Bowl sales) and November (Black Friday)

 Samsung typically announces new models at CES in January, with actual retail availability between March and April.
-Prices on current models start dropping noticeably in November, with clearance sales peaking in January as retailers make space for new inventory.
+The 2026 lineup introduced the new S99H as the flagship QD-OLED, along with the expanded S85H entry-level OLED that now comes in a 48-inch size.
+Samsung is also pushing Micro RGB technology with the R95H series in sizes from 65 to 130 inches.
+Prices on 2025 models start dropping noticeably in November, with clearance sales peaking in January as retailers make space for new inventory.

 • Best Buying Time: November (Black Friday) and February (Super Bowl)

-• Key Models: LG G4 OLED, LG C4 OLED
+• Key Current Models: LG G5 OLED, LG C5 OLED, LG M5 Wireless OLED

 • Best Buying Time: November (Black Friday) and January (clearance)

 Sony typically maintains higher pricing than competitors, with more modest discounts throughout the year.
-However, when new models are announced (usually in spring), previous generation models can see substantial price drops of 18.5% or more.
+However, when new models are announced (usually in spring), previous generation models can see substantial price drops.
+The 2026 lineup is expected to feature True RGB Mini-LED backlighting in the Bravia 9 II and Bravia 7 II, with brightness reportedly reaching 4,000 nits.
+Sony's Black Friday 2025 deals saw the 65-inch Bravia OLED drop to $1,198, a savings of over 60%.

 • New Model Release: January-March, with some mid-year refreshes

-• Best Buying Time: November (Black Friday) and July/August (summer sales)
+• Best Buying Time: November (Black Friday) and July/August (Prime Day/summer sales)

-📉 The Waiting Game: What Price Drops Look Like
+What Price Drops Look Like Throughout the Year

 If you're considering a TV purchase outside of major sales periods, here's what waiting might save you: